-- Let’s start with the key elements that make up your tablescape.
+1. Let’s start with the key elements that make up your tablescape.
 Your place settings are a great place to show your unique style and you can play around with these based on your budget.
-We’ve used chargers, plates, flatware and these beautiful autumn floral dishware that I found at Real Canadian Superstore.
+In the photos above these place settings are from Bed, Bath and Beyond and are a bit of a higher price point.
+For last year’s segment I used chargers, plates, flatware and these beautiful autumn floral dishware that I found at Real Canadian Superstore for more of a medium budget.
 They have some affordable Riedel Wine Glasses or you can opt for their PC glassware depending on your budget.
 I’ve included some extra decor items like these pumpkins and harvest crackers but you can also leave them out and you won’t lose the effect of a great tablescape.
-You can also add in some pillows on your chairs to create that warm, cozy vibe for your guests.
-I literally found all of these items at Real Canadian Superstore, they have everything you need to create your Thanksgiving tablescape.
+You can also add in some pillows and a throw on your chairs to create that warm, cozy vibe for your guests.
+Mine are from The Cross Decor and Design.
+But you can also find all of these items at Real Canadian Superstore, they have everything you need to create your Thanksgiving tablescape.
 It’s your one stop shop and as a new mom that is so crucial for me these days.

 Hostess Tips and Meal Prep:

 So as you can see you have a bunch of different options to elevate your tablescape without breaking the bank.
 I’ve linked all of the items we used (or similar items) below for you!